-When it comes to managing everyday finances, some people might wonder what type of account is best.
-Understanding the difference between checking and savings accounts and how to use them is a good place to start.
+When it comes to managing everyday finances, some people might consider what type of account is best.
+Or they might ponder if they need more than one kind of bank account.
+Understanding the difference between checking and savings accounts and how to use them is a good place to start figuring that out.

-In a nutshell, checking accounts are designed for frequent banking transactions such as monthly bills, while savings accounts are not usually accessed as often, instead perhaps used to hold money being saved to meet a short-term goal or as an emergency fund.
+In a nutshell, checking accounts are designed for frequent banking transactions such as paying monthly bills, making daily purchases with a debit card, and conducting other transactions involving spending.
+Savings accounts, on the other hand, are not usually accessed as often.
+They are instead typically used to hold money being saved to meet a short-term goal (think next summer’s vacation) or as an emergency fund.

-Let’s take a closer look at the difference between a checking account vs. a savings account and which one might be a good choice for a person’s particular financial needs—it could be both.
+Let’s take a closer look at how a checking account vs. a savings account stacks up.
+We’ll consider which one might be a good choice for a person’s particular financial needs — it could be both — by diving into:

 |Checking Account||Saving Account|

 |Interest earnings||Minimal (if at all)||Yes|

 |Check writing capabilities||Yes||No|

 There are similarities when you compare savings accounts vs. checking accounts, such as varied minimum opening deposits, maintenance fees, and other monthly fees.
 That said, there are also three major differences: how account holders access their money, withdrawal limits, and interest earnings.